 - White Oleander is a book that holds a special place in my heart and I’ve revisited it many times during transition times in my life.
 One of the few books I’ve read that delves right into the complex single mother-only daughter relationship dynamic.

 - I’m also loving Tangerine, by Christine Mangan.
 Set in 1950s Morocco, it’s a thriller that tells the tale of why two friends go their separate ways, and what happens when they’re reunited.
-I love how it makes me feel like I’m in Tangiers, wearing vintage dresses and gold jewellery!
+I love how it makes me feel like I’m in Tangiers, wearing vintage dresses and gold jewelry!

 I’ll be enjoying these as I end my summer beach hopping from Rimini to Ancona.